AlexWiigs/bootdev/bookbot/README.md

 # bookbot

 bootbot is a CLI application which takes in a raw text file.
-It returns the total work count, as-well as the count of each letter that appears in the text and orders them by usage.
+It returns the total word count, as-well as the count of each letter that appears in the text and orders them by usage.
 The this is my first [Boot.dev](https://www.boot.dev) project.

 **Example:**